Follow these Registration Enrollment Steps in this order for successful registration and beginning of your semester/term.

 - View your registration date in Self-Service.
 You will be restricted from registering until your registration date.
 You may register for classes any time on or after your registration date up until the Saturday before classes start.

 - Returning students are those who have skipped two primary semesters (Fall and Spring).
 Returning students must reapply online.
 Upon the completion of your application, you will be provided a registration date.
 View your registration date date in Self-Service.

 Drop / Withdraw From Class Policy

-- It is the student's responsibility to drop a course by the deadline to avoid financial obligation to the college or to avoid receiving a "W", "F" or "NP" grade.
-Even if you stop attending the class, you owe the fees unless you drop before refund date.
+- It is the student's responsibility to drop a course by the deadline to avoid a financial obligation to the college or to avoid receiving a "W", "F" or "NP" grade.
+Even if you stop attending the class, you owe the fees unless you drop before the refund date.

 - For complete withdrawal deadline dates, refer to the Instructional Calendar.